roettges/774/README.md

     python check_batch_runs.py
     ```
 5. Process Results Once batches are complete:
-    -Update the completed_batches dictionary in embedding_main.py with batch-to-file mappings
+    - Update the completed_batches dictionary in embedding_main.py with batch-to-file mappings
     Run python embedding_main.py again to:
       - Download all embeddings results
       - Add embeddings to your dataset
       - Save as output_with_embeddings.csv